 Bloom Time: March to May

-Fritillaria meleagris is a bulbous perennial to 12 inches (30 cm) tall, with lance-shaped, greyish-green leaves.
-The flowers are bell-shaped with chequered pattern in shades of purple or are sometimes pure white.
-It flowers from March to May and grows up to 16 inches (40 cm) tall.
-The plant has a button-shaped bulb, up to 0.8 inches (2 cm) in diameter.
+Fritillaria meleagris is a bulbous perennial with greyish-green lance-shaped leaves.
+It grows to 16 inches (40 cm) tall.
+Flowers are bell-shaped with chequered patterns in shades of purple or are sometimes pure white.
+The plant blooms from March to May.
+It has a button-shaped bulb, up to 0.8 inches (2 cm) in diameter.

 How to Grow and Care